MiguelMedeiros/yoda-composer-wordpress/README.md

 # Yoda Composer for Wordpress
 Yoda Composer is a compact tool for Wordpress developtment.
-It makes your front-end and back-end faster! :)
+It makes your front-end/back-end faster! :sunglasses:

 ##Features:
 * Composer